 1. International and European Governance (IEG)

 2. Public Management: Between Politics and Policy (PM)

 3. Economics and Governance (EG)

 The institute offers an intellectually exciting learning environment with high academic standards.
 The focus is not just on knowledge transfer but also on debate and critical thinking, whereby the students’ ability to think independently is greatly stimulated.
 The ratio of academic staff members to students is about 1 to 8.
 Therefore, students enjoy many contact hours with teaching staff, as well as lots of chances to attend classes given by professors.
 Leiden University also provides all the facilities that a modern student requires: from modern ICT and computer facilities, study areas and libraries, cafeterias and various support services.
 Together, these factors result in academic excellence!

-Incoming students can also choose courses from our MSc in Crisis and Security Mananagement and those who have a good command of the Dutch language can also join the courses of our Dutch-taught MSc in Management van de Publieke Sector.
+Incoming students who have a good command of the Dutch language can also join the courses of our Dutch-taught MSc in Management van de Publieke Sector.